benjdod/designpatterns/factory/bagofcats/README.md

 ## Multitions:

 The idea of a multiton is a more generalized version of a singleton.
-By using a *private* constructor in combination with a [Map](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html), we can generate and access multiple instances of a class in a controlled way, much like in a singleton class.
+By using a *private* constructor in combination with a [Map](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html) of instances of the class, we can generate and access multiple instances of a class in a controlled way, much like in a singleton class.